vuejs/vue-test-utils/docs/en/guides/getting-started.md

 ## Setup

-To get a quick taste of using `vue-test-utils`, clone our demo repository with basic setup and install the dependencies:
+To get a quick taste of using Vue Test Utils, clone our demo repository with basic setup and install the dependencies:

 ``` bash
 git clone https://github.com/vuejs/vue-test-utils-getting-started